Research Placement Rotations

 Adult Track Faculty offering Research Placements

-Brandon Gaudiano: Dr. Gaudiano’s research focuses on the development, testing, and implementation of psychosocial interventions for patients with a variety of difficult-to-treat conditions (including psychosis, mood disorders, comorbid substance use, and suicidality).
-He also has expertise in Acceptance and Commitment Therapy and technology-assisted interventions.
+Madeline Benz & Brandon Gaudiano: Drs.
+Gaudiano and Benz’s research focuses on the development, testing, and implementation of psychosocial interventions for patients with a variety of difficult-to-treat conditions (including psychosis, mood disorders, comorbid substance use, and suicidality).
+They also have expertise in Acceptance and Commitment Therapy and technology-assisted interventions.
 Representative projects for the upcoming year include grant-funded clinical trials testing a multi-modal mHealth intervention for patients with severe mental illness during an acute care transition, an ACT-based video intervention for older adults with chronic pain in primary care, and a suicide prevention intervention for adolescents and young adults following an emergency department visit.

 Robert Miranda: The Vista Clinical Research Group at Brown University has several research opportunities available for a research placement.
 This research program focuses on how biobehavioral mechanisms that confer liability for addiction influence treatment responsiveness.
 The overarching goal of this work is to translate findings from the human laboratory and natural environment to improve treatment initiatives.
 Several recently completed (and ongoing) clinical trials investigated the combined effects of pharmacotherapy and psychosocial interventions for treating alcohol and cannabis misuse among adolescents and young adults.
 An innovative methodological strategy employed across much of this work involves the systematic pairing of experimentally controlled human laboratory paradigms with ecological momentary assessment (EMA), whereby participants use handheld electronic diaries to monitor their behavior as well as sensitivity to alcohol and other drugs in real time in their natural environment.
 Additionally, in each study a broad spectrum of psychopathology was assessed, as well as myriad domains of temperament and cognitive function.
 Multiple opportunities are available for collaboration in analyzes these large datasets, including manuscript preparation and the development of grant proposals.
 In addition, newly funded studies afford the opportunity for collaboration in various aspects of ongoing data collection.
 Individual and group research supervision will be provided by Dr. Robert Miranda.